A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Abstract

 \section{Abstract}

-The goal of this paper is to prove a certain 'algebraic fat hyperplane section' Weak Lefschetz-type result for \'etale cohomology (of a local complete intersection variety $X'$ that is not necessarily proper); somewhat similar results for $X'\stackrel{s}{\to} \com\p^N$ were previously established by Goresky and MacPherson using stratified Morse theory.
-In contrast to their 'topological' statements (that relate $\pi_i(X')$ with $\pi_i(s\ob(\com\p^{N-b}_{\eps}))$, where $\com\p^{N-b}_{\eps}$ is the $\eps$-neighbourhood of $\com\p^{N-b}$ in $\com\p^N$ for a small $\eps>0$) we formulate and prove our (cohomological) result using purely sheaf-theoretic methods; this makes it independent from the base field characteristic.
+In this paper we prove a certain 'algebraic fat hyperplane section' Weak Lefschetz-type result for $\znz$-\'etale cohomology (of locally a complete intersection variety $X'$ that is not necessarily proper); somewhat similar statements for $X'\stackrel{s}{\to} \com\p^N$ were previously established by Goresky and MacPherson using stratified Morse theory.
+In contrast to their 'topological' statements (that relate $\pi_i(X')$ with $\pi_i(s\ob(\com\p^{N-b}_{\eps}))$, where $\com\p^{N-b}_{\eps}$ is the $\eps$-neighbourhood of $\com\p^{N-b}$ in $\com\p^N$ for a small $\eps>0$) we formulate and easily prove our (cohomological) result using purely sheaf-theoretic methods; this makes it independent from the base field characteristic.
 Our proof is quite short; we apply an argument similar to the one used by Beilinson in order to establish a Weak Lefschetz theorem for general hyperplane sections of a smooth $X'\subset \p^N$.
-Considering our main theorem as a substitute of the one of Goresky and MacPherson seems to be an important idea; it allows to combine the implications of the result mentioned (that were previously known for complex varieties only) with (very convenient) sheaf-theoretic methods (in particular, with proper and smooth base change).
-So we extend (generalizations of) the seminal results of Barth and others to base fields of arbitrary characteristic.
-We obtain certain statements on the lower cohomology for closed subvarieties of $\p^N$ of small codimensions and of their preimages with respect to proper morphisms (that are not necessarily finite); to this end we apply the methods developed by Deligne, Fulton, and Lazarsfeld.
+Considering our main theorem as a substitute of the one of Goresky and MacPherson seems to be an important idea; it allows to combine the implications of the fact mentioned (that were previously known for complex varieties and quasi-finite $s$ only) with (very convenient) sheaf-theoretic methods (in particular, with proper and smooth base change).
+So we extend (generalizations of) the seminal results of Barth and others to base fields of arbitrary characteristics ($\neq l$; we even obtain certain similar statements over an arbitrary $S/\spe \zol$).
+We obtain certain statements concerning the lower cohomology for closed subvarieties of $\p^N$ of small codimensions and for their preimages with respect to proper morphisms (that are not necessarily finite); to this end we apply the methods developed by Deligne, Fulton, and Lazarsfeld.
 Note: whereas a certain Barth-type theorem for subvarieties of $\p^N$ (over any field $K$) was proved by Lyubeznik, he proved nothing about their preimages.

 Keywords: Weak Lefschetz, \'etale cohomology, hyperplane section, characteristic p.